11nithin/Election_Analysis/README.md

         county_name = row[1]
 ```
 -----------------------------------------------------------------------------------------------
--The third advantage of this script is since this saves all the candiates name and county in list.
+- The third advantage of this script is since this saves all the candiates name and county in list.
 There is no limit if there is more than 3 county or 3 candidates

 -----------------------------------------------------------------------------------------------
 ```